rails/importmap-rails/README.md

 2. Run `./bin/bundle install`
 3. Run `./bin/rails importmap:install`

-Note: In order to use JavaScript from Rails frameworks like Action Cable, Action Text, and Active Storage, you must be running Rails 7.0+.
-This was the first version that shipped with ESM compatible builds of these libraries.

 ### b) Rails engines

+This gem behaves differently when it is loaded into a Rails Engine.
+We assume that you wish to load the gem's behaviour into the Engine's codebase rather than loading it into the **dummy** application's codebase.
+You may wish to copy the changes that the installer makes into the **dummy** application.

-Importmap for Rails is automatically included in Rails 7+ for new applications, but you can also install it manually in existing applications:
+Importmap for Rails is automatically included in Rails 7+ for new engines, but you can also install it manually in existing engines:

-1. Add `importmap-rails` to your Gemfile with `gem 'importmap-rails'`
+1. In your `<engine>.gemspec` file, add the following:
+    ```ruby
+    spec.add_dependency 'importmap-rails'
+    ```
+2. Near the top of your `lib/<engine_name>/engine.rb` file, add the following:
+    ```ruby
+    require 'importmap-rails'
+    ```
+3. If you wish to load a non-standard version of this gem, such as the latest unreleased version in the **main** branch, add the following to your `Gemfile`:
+    ```ruby
+    gem 'importmap-rails'
+    ```
-2. Run `./bin/bundle install`
+4. Run `./bin/bundle install`
-3. Run `./bin/rails app:importmap:install`

-Note: In order to use JavaScript from Rails frameworks like Action Cable, Action Text, and Active Storage, you must be running Rails 7.0+.
-This was the first version that shipped with ESM compatible builds of these libraries.
+5. Run `./bin/rails app:importmap:install`.
+Please note the addition of `app:` in this command.

 ## Usage